Sheen selling '27 Ruth ring, Sox-Yanks sale doc

 "It's the greatest thing you can own from the greatest player in the greatest year," he said.

-Sheen, perhaps, most famously was the initial buyer of the ball that went through Bill Buckner's legs in Game 6 of the 1986 World Series.
+Sheen perhaps most famously was the initial buyer of the ball that went through Bill Buckner's legs in Game 6 of the 1986 World Series.
 He bought the ball in 1992 for $93,000 and sold it eight years later for $63,000.
 The ball sold again in 2012 for $418,250.